digidotcom/xbeewificloudkit/README.md

 - `AES_CRYPTO_KEY_HEX`: Random 16 Bytes, represented as string of 32 hex characters.
 Used for extra encrypting of various things.
 Randomly generated if not found.

-The following are used to customize the basic authentication crdentials used by Device Cloud when pushing monitor events to the server:
+The following are used to customize the basic authentication credentials used by Device Cloud when pushing monitor events to the server:

 - `DEVICE_CLOUD_MONITOR_AUTH_USER`: Username.
 Defaults to "change" if not found.